Quantum Versus Classical Proofs and Advice: Introduction

 \begin{conjecture} There exists a classical oracle $A$ such that $\mathsf{QMA} ^{A}\neq\mathsf{QCMA}^{A}$. \ Furthermore, this can be proven by exhibiting an oracle problem with polynomial $\mathsf{QMA}$\ query complexity but exponential $\mathsf{QCMA}$\ query complexity. \end{conjecture}

-The reason we believe Conjecture \ref{sepconj}\ is that it seems possible, for many purposes, to \textquotedblleft encode\textquotedblright\ a quantum oracle into a classical one. \ In Section \ref{SQO} we explain more concretely what we mean by that, and present some preliminary results. \ For example, we show that there exists a $\mathsf{BQP}$ algorithm that maps an oracle string $A$ to an $n$-qubit pure state $\left\vert \psi_{A}\right\rangle $, such that if $A$\ is uniformly random, then $\left\vert \psi_{A}\right\rangle $\ is (under a suitable metric) close to uniformly random under the Haar measure. \ On the negative side, we show that any quantum algorithm that applies an $N$-dimensional unitary $U_{A}$ after\ making a single quantum query to a classical oracle $A$, can apply at most $4^{N}$\ distinct unitaries.
+The reason we believe Conjecture \ref{sepconj}\ is that it seems possible, for many purposes, to \textquotedblleft encode\textquotedblright\ a quantum oracle into a classical one. \ In Section \ref{SQO} we explain more concretely what we mean by that, and present some preliminary results. \ For example, we show that there exists a $\mathsf{BQP}$ algorithm that maps an oracle string $A$ to an $n$-qubit pure state $\left\vert \psi_{A}\right\rangle $, such that if $A$\ is uniformly random, then $\left\vert \psi_{A}\right\rangle $\ is (under a suitable metric) close to uniformly random under the Haar measure. \ We also study the question of applying a random $N\times N$ unitary matrix using a random classical oracle in the same way. \ We do not know how to do this, but we show that one quantum query will not suffice for this purpose. \ To prove this, we show that a quantum algorithm that uses just one query can apply at most $4^{N}$ different $N\times N$\ unitaries, whereas the number of unitaries required to approximate the uniform distribution grows like $2^{\Theta\left( N^{2}\right) }$.

 We end in Section \ref{OPEN}\ with some open problems.